microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-package-api.md

     5. Select **Accept** to accept the consent of the permission.
 You do not need to consent on behalf of your organization for this permission.
     6. Search for the `Group` permissions, expand **Group (2)**, select the **Group.ReadWrite.All** permission, and then select **Consent**.
     7. Select **Accept** to accept the consent of the permission.
 You do not need to consent on behalf of your organization for this permission.
     8. Search for the `EntitlementManagement` permissions, expand **EntitlementManagement (2)**, select the **Entitlemanamgent.ReadWrite.All** permission, and then select **Consent**.
-Because this permission requires admin consent and is needed by a user account that you create in this tutorial, you must select **consent on behalf of your organization**.
+Because this permission requires admin consent and is needed by a user account that you create in this tutorial, you must select **Consent on behalf of your organization**.

         ![Consent for organization](./images/tutorial-access-package-api/consent-for-organization.png)